 Sawyer said her child was flown to Grand Junction after being born; her husband met up with doctors and the baby there.
 Sawyer sustained no major injuries during the collision; the baby was born premature with trauma-related injuries.

 Sawyer said she was hopeful she could visit with her child by the end of the week.

-A Utah Highway Patrol officer located the reported vehicle traveling northbound on Highway 191 and, since the truck was allegedly traveling 78 mph in a 55 mph zone, attempted to initiate a traffic stop.
+Police received a dispatched call for an attempt to locate a reckless driver Sunday evening at approximately 8:03 p.m.
+A Utah Highway Patrol officer located the reported vehicle traveling northbound on Highway 191 and attempted to initiate a traffic stop, as the truck was allegedly traveling 78 mph in a 55 mph zone.

 The officer reported that the vehicle ran a red light entering into Moab City limits, so he terminated his pursuit “as not to pursue through town,” according to a police report.